pytorch/pytorch/docs/source/rpc/rref.rst

 RRef protocol is designed with the following assumptions.

 - **Transient Network Failures**: The RRef design handles transient network failures by retrying messages.
-Node crashes or permanent network partition is beyond the scope.
-When those incidents occur, the application may take down all workers, revert to the previous checkpoint, and resume training.
+It cannot handle node crashes or permanent network partitions.
+When those incidents occur, the application should take down all workers, revert to the previous checkpoint, and resume training.
 - **Non-idempotent UDFs**: We assume the user functions (UDF) provided to :meth:`~torch.distributed.rpc.rpc_sync`,